asma675/Google-Chrome-Built-in-AI-Challenge-2025---Oct-31-2025/README.md

 ---

 ## 🖥️ Features
-- Highlight any text to receive an instant explanation or rewrite.
+- To get a quick explanation or rewrite, highlight any text.
-- Get plain-English explanations that make complex text easier to follow.
+- Get explanations in simple English to help you understand difficult language.
-- Adjust tone and level of detail according to your preference.
+- To suit your tastes, change the tone and degree of detail.
-- Works offline and keeps all data private.
+- Operates offline and maintains the privacy of all data.
-- Includes a clean and simple interface that fits well with Chrome’s design.
+- Has an easy-to-use interface that complements the design of Chrome.

 ---